Just pour me a drink and I'll tell you some lies.

 I was a nightmare...
 I behaved incredibly badly...I barely talked to him and would snarl and roll my eyes when he was around, and g*d forbid he talked…he couldn't win.. and I couldn’t understand why she needed him at all?
 Wasn’t I enough?

-He moved into our house in London, with all his mid-life crisis artifacts that he had picked up on a pilgrimage to find himself after his marriage fell apart…Amongst our very English antiques were Turkish hookah pipes, brass cow bells and various assorted tapestries and rugs... as far as I was concerned it was all awful….As if it could get any worse, his kids would show up for the summers... in their preppy Izods, white tube socks, and Billy Joel cassettes... and take over my house.
+He moved into our house in London, with all his mid-life crisis artifacts that he had picked up on a pilgrimage to find himself after his marriage fell apart…Amongst our very English antiques were Turkish hookah pipes, brass cow bells and various assorted tapestries and rugs... as far as I was concerned it was all awful….As if it couldn't possibly get any worse, his kids would show up for the summers... in their preppy Izods, white tube socks, and Billy Joel cassettes that they insisted on playing every time we went anywhere jammed like sardines in the back of the car... and take over my life.

 After about 10 years, it dawned on me one day that he was not going away (despite my best efforts)... so I thought I’d finally take to heart all the pep talks mum had given me over the years and give him a chance...
 I mean at this point he deserved a gold medal for hanging in there with such a badly behaved step-daughter.